fsylum/fs-registration-password/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/fs-registration-password` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.

+== Screenshots ==

+1. Password field is shown during the registration process

 == Changelog ==

 **1.0.0**